 Although you can read the statutory section yourself, inadmissibility can be hard to figure out.
 You might not even be able to tell that your criminal conviction makes you inadmissible until the U.S. consular officer makes this determination.

-If the sentencing exception does not apply, a foreign national might be eligible for a waiver of inadmissibility from the U.S. government.
+Or, even if the sentencing exception does not apply, a foreign national might be eligible for a waiver of inadmissibility from the U.S. government.
 This allows a foreign national to enter the U.S. notwithstanding a criminal record, although the visa might be valid for only one trip or for a limited duration of time.

 Criminal inadmissibility grounds apply to all foreign nationals seeking to enter the U.S. in almost every visa category, not just as tourists.
 Thus, if you are planning on coming to the U.S. as a student (with an F-1 visa) or to work temporarily (with an H-1B visa, O-1 visa, or other work visa) and you have a criminal visa ineligibility, you will be required to obtain a waiver before you can successfully get a visa to enter the United States.